Teach teens how to write a business letter

 Who’s the Audience?

-But if your children need an audience for their letters, and the daily newspaper isn’t the outlet that seems to work for them, you might suggest a different audience.
+But if your teens need an audience for their letters, and the daily newspaper isn’t the outlet that seems to work for them, you might suggest a different audience.
 Some ideas that spring to mind:

 - City council member